diracdeltas/spleeter4max/README.md

 this often happens if you are loading files from a different hard drive or audio files outside your home folder.

+### can i run this if i have less than 16GB of memory?

+yes, as long as your audio files are short enough. if you get an error, try splitting your audio file in half.

 ### spleeter says docker could not run

 check that docker is running in your taskbar or task manager. if it's running,